tnordenmark/ConsoleShopDeluxe/README.md

 * List items
 * Search items work so far.

-Kind of a mistake to redesign everything from scratch.
+Kind of a mistake to redesign everything from scratch in only two days.